Tracer ammunition: Types

 Tracer rounds fired from a .50 caliber M2HB heavy machine gun mounted on a HMMWV ricochet off a decommissioned tank being used as a training target at the Air Mobility Warfare Center.

 There are three types of tracers: bright tracer, subdued tracer, and dim tracer.
 Bright tracers are the standard type, which starts burning very shortly after exiting the muzzle.
 A disadvantage of bright tracers is that they give away the shooter's location to the enemy; as a military adage puts it, "tracers work both ways".
 Bright tracers can also overwhelm night-vision devices, rendering them useless.
 Subdued tracers burn at full brightness after a hundred or more yards to avoid giving away the gunner's position.
 Dim tracers burn very dimly but are clearly visible through night-vision equipment.

 The M196 tracer cartridge (54-grain bullet) 5.56×45mm NATO was developed for the original M16 rifle and is compatible with the M16A1 barrel also using 1:12 rifling twist.
 It has a red tip and is designed to trace out to 500 yards, and its trajectory matches the M193 (56-grain) ball cartridge, which has no tip color.
-Trajectory match, or ballistic match, is achieved between two bullets of slightly different weight and aerodynamic characteristics by adjusting the cartridge propellant weight, propellant type, and muzzle velocity, to remain within safe pressure limits, yet provide each bullet with a trajectory to the target that is nearly identical over all atmospheric conditions and target engagement ranges, while using the same gunsight aimpoint.
-Trajectory match is not intended to be perfect, an engineering impossibility under the closest of similarities between the two bullets, that is further complicated in the case of the tracer losing mass and changing its drag properties as it flies.
-The intent is that the tracer matches the ball round well enough for the purposes of machinegun fire.
+Trajectory match, or ballistic match, is achieved between two bullets of slightly different weight and aerodynamic characteristics by adjusting the cartridge propellant weight, propellant type, and muzzle velocity, to remain within safe pressure limits yet provide each bullet with a trajectory to the target that is nearly identical over all atmospheric conditions and target engagement ranges while using the same gunsight aimpoint.
+Trajectory match is not intended to be perfect, an engineering impossibility even before considering that the tracer loses mass and therefore changes its drag properties as it flies.
+The intent is that the tracer matches the "real" round well enough for the purposes of machinegun fire.